dotnet/arcade/Documentation/ArcadeSdk.md

 `true` (default) if the PDBs produced by the project should be converted to Windows PDB and published to Microsoft symbol servers.
 Set to `false` to override the default (uncommon).

+#### `ApplyPartialNgenOptimization` (bool)

+Set to `true` in a shipping project to require IBC optimization data to be available for the project and embed them into the binary during official build.

 #### `SkipTests` (bool)

-Set to `true` in project to skip running tests.
+Set to `true` in a test project to skip running tests.

 #### `TestArchitectures` (list of strings) [deprecated]